 Days 1 & 2: Fri 12 & Sat 13 January 2024 London - Seoul

 After relaxing in our complimentary VIP Airport Lounge, we fly overnight from London to Seoul, where we meet our local guide and transfer to our hotel in preparation for the birding ahead.
-Overnight Hotel Niagara, Seoul.
 Please note, most accommodations in South Korea do not have English-language websites, though we have provided links where they exist.
 All accommodation is en-suite, clean and comfortable.
+Overnight JK Blossom Hotel, Seoul

 With any number of fantastic sites close to our accommodation, it is knowing where to start which will prove the biggest challenge!
 At the Han river, two of our prized targets, increasingly rare Scaly-breasted Merganser and quite spectacular Steller’s Sea Eagle may both may be found frequenting its upper sections.
 We hope for good views of these South Korean specialities, and also expect to see Whooper Swan, Falcated Duck, Chinese Spot-billed Duck, Smew, Goldeneye and Goosander.

 Agricultural land around the estuary and at Yeoncheon can be very good for passerines and we may see our first cranes as we check the fields.
 Species in farmland and meadow habitat include Japanese Quail, Oriental Turtle Dove, Far Eastern Skylark, Bull-headed and Chinese Grey Shrike, Naumann’s and Dusky Thrush (with intergrades also likely), Japanese Wagtail, Vinous-throated Parrotbill, Oriental Greenfinch, Little, Rustic, Meadow, and Pallas’s Reed Bunting and perhaps Long-tailed Rosefinch.
 With plentiful prey, raptors are inevitably attracted to the area, with White-tailed Eagle, Rough-legged Buzzard, Goshawk, Peregrine and Merlin all possible.
-Overnight at Shell Motel, Cheorwon (one night).
+Overnight at Shell Motel, Cheorwon (two night).
 Travel distance between cities c100 km per day.

 Day 5: Tue 16 January Cheorwon DMZ